 The goal of the class is to complete as many rounds as possible within 45 or 60 minutes.
 What I love about the OTF is the vibe because it’s competitive, but in a nice way.
 This means you compete against yourself, which helps to stay motivated.

-Does orangetheory have spin or yoga classes?
-As a whole, the orangetheory isn’t like a regular gym or a fitness center with a fitness timetable for a spin, yoga, or pilates classes.
-Every workout in their facility is about the same exercises (treadmill, rower, strength), which means you will do the same workout each time you book a class.
+For example, every workout in their facility is about the same exercises (treadmill, rower, strength), which means you will do the same workout each time you book a class.

 Peloton Digital vs Orangetheory Online